| The

 to form sulfuric acid, which is inexorably crumbling the

+ship.
 While the idea of finding a Viking ship and

 settlement was ultimately discarded, it was replaced with